Hero Wanted

-Hero Wanted is a 2008 American thriller film directed by Brian Smrz in his directorial debut.
+Hero Wanted is a 2008 American action thriller film directed by Brian Smrz in his directorial debut.
 The film stars Cuba Gooding Jr., with a supporting cast of Ray Liotta, Kim Coates, and Norman Reedus.
 The film was released on direct-to-DVD in the United States on April 29, 2008.

 Plot

 Liam Case (Cuba Gooding Jr.) is a garbage man whose life hasn't quite turned out the way he expected it would.
 In order to impress the girl of his dreams, Liam plans an elaborate bank heist that will culminate with him jumping in to save the day at the last minute.
 When the day of the heist arrives, however, the plan takes an unexpected turn and both the girl and Liam end up being shot by one of the robbers.
 After recovering from his injury, Liam kills the robber who shot him and the girl.
 He then realizes that the associates of the dead robber will not stop until they have avenged that death.